 - BPMN 2.0 supports four main categories of Processes - 1.
 Orchestration: They represent a specific business or organization's view of the process.
 It describes how a single business entity (i.e., a process participant, such as a buyer, seller, shipper, or supplier) goes about things.
 A BPMN diagram may contain more than one orchestration.
-If so, each orchestration appears within its own container called a Pool.
-Each Pool can only represent one participant. - 2.
+If so, each orchestration appears within its own pool.
+Each orchestration can only represent one participant. - 2.
 Collaboration: It is merely a collection of participants and their interaction. - 3.
 Choreography: They represent the expected behavior between two or more business participants. - 4.
 Conversation: The logical relation of message exchanges.